fluxsauce/imager/Sacred Drift.md

 # Sacred Drift

+Bladerunner strings

+3 x long hold and do not drop the levels

+(waaaaayyyyyyhhh breathy)

+A F D A

 You came from a long way
 Across the sacred drift
 Twisting this shape-shift world
 Deep within the silhouette
 My stillness reveals you
 Painful fever starts
 You came from a long way a long way a long way

 You came from the dark star
 and the unknown city